iCookbook/Networking/README.md

 # Networking

-Networking layer of the project
+Layer responsible for all network of the application.